MicrosoftDocs/well-architected/well-architected/service-guides/azure-databricks-security.md

 ***

 > [!div class="checklist"]
+>
-> - Use Azure Active Directory [credential passthrough](/azure/databricks/security/credential-passthrough/adls-passthrough) to avoid the need for service principals when communicating with Azure Data Lake Storage.
+> - Use Microsoft Entra ID [credential passthrough](/azure/databricks/security/credential-passthrough/adls-passthrough) to avoid the need for service principals when communicating with Azure Data Lake Storage.
 > - Isolate your workspaces, compute, and data from public access.
 Make sure that only the right people have access and only through secure channels.
 > - Ensure that the cloud workspaces for your analytics are only accessible by properly [managed users](/azure/databricks/administration-guide/users-groups/).
 > - Implement Azure Private Link.